-\begin{proof} The 0-truncated objects of $\pre(\Upsilon_n)$ consist precisely of those presheaves of spaces taking values in the 0-truncated spaces, i.e. those presheaves which are equivalent to ordinary set-valued presheaves on $\Upsilon_n$.
+\begin{proof} The 0-truncated objects of $\pre(\Upsilon_n)$ are precisely those presheaves of spaces taking values in the 0-truncated spaces, i.e., functors $\Upsilon_n^{\op}\to\set$.
 The 0-truncated objects of $\cat_{(\infty,n)} = S^{-1} \pre(\Upsilon_n)$ consist of precisely those 0-truncated objects of $\pre(\Upsilon_n)$ which are $S$-local.
-By Lm.~\ref{lma:gauntIsLocal}, the nerve of every gaunt $n$-category is $S$-local, and so the result follows. \end{proof}
+By Lemma \ref{lma:gauntIsLocal}, the nerve of every gaunt $n$-category is $S$-local, and so the result follows. \end{proof}